riyagarwal/Githubuser-Profile-Analyzer/README.md

 - Accepts GitHub Username
 - Presents the list of public repositories of the GitHub user
 - Links to the respective GitHub Repos
+- Shows Stars, Forks, Languages, and descriptions for each repo
 - Runs in dark mode
-- Shows Stars, Forks, Languages, and descriptions for each repo
+- Responsive

 ## Future Features:-
 - Commits chart